 I'm also weary, but in spite of that, I seem to be coping a little better now that I've increased the potassium and B-12.
 As I said in the beginning of this post, I am still having trouble completing basic tasks, but I am making an effort to regroup and tackle one goal at a time.
 Anyone who knows me knows I'm an overachiever.
 I try until I crash and burn, but I refuse to stop trying.

 I visited with my mom the other day, and had a bit of a breakthrough with her.
 She made it known that she does care that I'm sick, but doesn't want to ask questions or know much about it.
-She did say that she's glad I've found a support group for HKPP, and seemed somewhat happy for me that I had a published article about it.
-She said I was welcome to send a copy of it to her, so I will.
+She did say that she's glad I've found a support group, and seemed somewhat happy for me that I had a published article about it.
 She also agreed to write Social Security and tell them that she will not be my caregiver.
 That should help them to understand how desperately I need assistance.
 She is very detached from the reality of this situation, still, but at least she's not being harsh and unreasonable anymore and for that I am grateful.
 It is a step in the right direction.

 I will wait and write about my recent episode and hospital stay in a separate entry.
 It will no doubt be long-winded.
 It was a pretty scary four days.
 I'm trying to bounce back but even my stomach is still sore from the lovenox shots they gave me every day for DVT.
 Sheesh.
 Anyway, I can no longer keep my eyes open so more on that and other stuff later.
 Nighty night.